PIEDMONT -- The city is taking steps to qualify for a possible $100,000 grant to implement a comprehensive street improvement plan.

 "It's an umbrella policy that applies everywhere.
 This broad concept gets developed specific to Piedmont," she added.

 The city has already filed the streets policy ahead of the Jan.
 31 deadline.
 It is required by its general plan in accordance with the California Complete Streets Act of 2008, and is necessary to qualify for grants from the Metropolitan Transportation Commission in conjunction with the Alameda County Transportation Commission.
-Grant funds come from Measure B, the half-cent sales tax to fund transportation improvements and programs
+Grant funds come from Measure B, the half-cent sales tax to fund transportation improvements and programs throughout Alameda County.
+Voters in November 2000 approved an extension of the sales tax through 2022 to fund a new set of projects and programs.

 "The city said go for a bigger plan to accomplish all objectives," Black said.
 "We ramped it up to be much more comprehensive.
 There is a big difference between the basic bike plan and one that considers all sorts of changes, an all new pedestrian plan."